 I know you're probably thinking this is just too good to be true.
 You're probably being a bit of a "Doubting Thomas", right?
 See, I've got your number!
 Looks like you're going to have to give this a whirl yourself; just to make sure I'm not pulling your leg.
 You probably have all the ingredients just waiting to go and I'm quite certain if you have twenty to thirty minutes to spare, you won't be disappointed!

 - ½ teaspoon sea salt

 - 1 teaspoon vanilla extract

-- Stir together all ingredients to coat thoroughly.
-Spread across the parchment paper and bake for 15-18 minutes, stir the mixture after 10 minutes and spread across the tray again before returning to the oven.
+Stir together all ingredients to coat thoroughly.
+Spread across the parchment paper and bake for 10 minutes.
+Stir well and redistribute the mixture evenly then bake for another 5-8 minutes or until lightly golden brown.